-NCES coordinates the participation of U.S. adults, students, teachers, and schools in various international education studies.
+NCES coordinates the participation of U.S. adults, students, teachers, principals, and schools in various international education studies.
 This activity entails:

 NCES cooperates with foreign governments and international organizations to develop and improve comparative education data.
 Working with representatives from other nations, NCES works to incorporate the research and policy priorities of the United States into existing and future international education studies.
 Among the organizations that NCES works with are the Organization for Economic Cooperation and Development (OECD), the International Association for the Evaluation of Educational Achievement (IEA), and UNESCO.

 As a result of this collaborative work, NCES contributes to and publishes international data on education in various easy-to-use and view formats, such as:

 Compilation reports: These reports present a set of education indicators that describes how the U.S. education system compares with those in other countries, most often our major economic competitors such as the Group of 8.

 Data tables: Conveniently formatted tables that give a quick overview of topics of interest in international comparative education.

 Snapshots: Brief analyses of international education data using the International Data Explorer.

 International Data Explorer: an online data analysis tool that allows users to conduct analyses of international education data without the need for specialized software.

 NCES also encourages the analysis of international assessment data by researchers through data dissemination and training.